trianglecurling/thebroomstack/README.md

 ## Purpose
 There are a number of software packages available to manage a curling club.
 I have not found one that truly meets the needs of my curling club, so I have set out to create one from scratch.
 The software will be provided for free in hopes that other clubs find it useful.

+I am also taking this opportunity to learn a few new technologies.

 ## Stack
 NodeJS, React, TypeScript.
 Other technologies to be determined.